Floriian/user-advertisements/Documentation.md

 The second file (2_create_data.sql) creates data on the MySQL server.

 The file name starts with numbers, and after the numbers a short description of what the SQL file does.
 Please apply the correct sequence.
+If you use docker, it executes automatically in alphabetical order.
+I think the best practice is to put numbers before the short description.

 **SRC folder:**